SciKit-Surgery/scikit-surgerybard/doc/02_3_Make_Your_Own_Pointer.rst

 if you learn nothing else from this demo, please learn this.

-Fiducial based registration uses a set of identifiable marker points that can be reliably located in both the model and patient space.
+Fiducial based registration uses a set of identifiable marker points that can be reliably located in both the model (e.g. CT scan) and patient (i.e. physical) space.
 Within the data directory there are files based on a CT scan of the pelvis phantom.
 ::